lovnishverma/NIELIT-StudentHub-2026/paper.md

 # Performance and scalability

 Critics of spreadsheet-based backends often cite scalability as a fatal flaw.
-However, our analysis proves that for specific institutional scales ( users), the architecture is mathematically sound.
+However, our analysis proves that for specific institutional scales ($N < 5,000$ users), the architecture is mathematically sound.

 We analyzed the system against Google's published quotas [@Google:2025]: